 Aortic angiography is a procedure that uses a special dye and x-rays to see how blood flows through the aorta.
-The aorta is the major artery leading out of the heart, and through your abdomen or belly.
+The aorta is the major artery.
+It carries blood out of the heart, and through your abdomen or belly.

 How the Test is Performed